-It is no secret that for offshoring the Philippines has become the number 1 choice.
+It is no secret that offshoring the Philippines has become the number 1 choice.
 Obviously, this is due to a national English proficiency rate of 92.5% (Cushman and Wakefield, 2015), cultural compatibility and adaptability that comes from a long history of colonization, and a proven track record.
-The Philippine Business Process Outsourcing (BPO) industry is expected to hit a Government revenue target of US$25.5 billion and 1.4 million people employed by the year end.
-The sector currently contributes 9 percent of the country’s GDP growth with the industry’s projected total income range to reach US$ 40 to 55 billion by 2020.
+The Philippine Business Process Outsourcing (BPO) industry is expected to hit a Government revenue target of US$25.5 billion and 1.4 million people employed by the year-end.
+The sector currently contributes 9 percent of the country’s GDP growth with the industry’s projected total income range reaching US$ 40 to 55 billion by 2020.

 The question: Is lifting and shifting offshore going to help me transform?

 The most common model in the Philippines for SMB’s is the lift and shift or “Seat Leasing” arrangement.
-Companies are sold on cost savings, controlled in house from onshore for a management and/or seat fee.
+Companies are sold on cost savings, controlled in-house from onshore for a management and/or seat fee.
 You’re in control, but you’re on your own.
-With heavy investment, training and inculturation businesses are able to realise benefits.
+With heavy investment, training, and inculturation businesses are able to realize benefits.